 The collaborative economy had a significant impact on the tourist accommodation market in the past decade.
 Online platforms make it easier for service providers to advertise their rooms or apartments to potential guests and this easier access to the market, for owners as well as for guests, increased the attention for this segment of the market.
 This article accompanies the first release of data on the occupancy of tourist accommodation offered through four major international platforms (Airbnb, Booking, Expedia Group and Tripadvisor) after they agreed to exchange data with the European Commission (Eurostat).
 It focuses on national, regional and city level data on guest nights spent in 2019.
-It will be regularly updated and maintained with 2020 data after the summer and data on the first quarter of 2021 towards the end of the year, which will allow the user to assess the impact of the Covid-19 pandemic on this market segment.
+The most recent data, covering the impact of the Covid-19 pandemic in the short-stay accommodation sector, is available in the article Short-stay accommodation offered via online collaborative economy platforms - impact of the Covid-19 pandemic.
 Data on capacity (e.g. number of listings) will be published in a later phase of the project.

 This article uses data that are published as experimental statistics.
 Such statistics use new data sources or methods to better address user needs but have not yet reached the maturity of fully-fledged official statistics.
 The project pioneers the use by Eurostat of privately held data via a direct cooperation with the industry, to produce reliable data covering the entire EU in a coherent way.

-In 2019, more than 554 million guest nights spent in the European Union (EU) were booked via one of the four platforms, (see left side of Table 1), or on average 1.5 million guests on a random day.
+In 2019, more than 512 million guest nights spent in the European Union (EU) were booked via one of the four platforms, (see left side of Table 1), or on average 1.4 million guests on a random day.
 The number of guest nights takes into account the number of nights spent during a stay and the number of tourists in the travel party.
 The concept is similar to the "nights spent at tourist accommodation establishments" generally used in official tourism statistics, and will be the focal volume indicator in this article.
-One in five guest nights was spent in Spain (112 million guest nights), closely followed by France (109 million).
-Italy (83 million guest nights), Germany (40 million) and Portugal (33 million) complete the top five.
-Further countries with over 10 million guest nights recorded in 2019 were Greece (29 million guest nights), Croatia (26 million), Poland (22 million), Austria (17 million), Czechia and Hungary (both 10 million).
+One in five guest nights was spent in Spain (106 million guest nights), followed by France (99 million).
+Italy (76 million guest nights), Germany (37 million) and Portugal (31 million) complete the top five.
+Further countries with over 10 million guest nights recorded in 2019 were Croatia (26 million), Greece (24 million guest nights), Poland (20 million) and Austria (16 million).

-In the EU, two out of every three guest nights was spent by a tourist from another country (372 million guest nights, or 67 %).
-In 9 out of the 31 EU and EFTA countries in the analysis, the share of international guest nights exceeded 90 % (see Figure 1).
+In the EU, two out of every three guest nights were spent by a tourist from another country (342 million guest nights, or 67 %).
+In 8 out of the 31 EU and EFTA countries in the analysis, the share of international guest nights exceeded 90 % (see Figure 1).
 In four countries, Liechtenstein, Iceland, Malta and Croatia, the international share was 95 % or over.

-Looking at another indicator, the 554 million guest nights spent in the EU during 2019 represented 53 million stays (see right side of Table 1).
-This means that each minute, 100 stays were booked and each day nearly 150 000.
-The highest number of stays were recorded in France (11.0 million stays), Spain (8.5 million stays) and Italy (7.8 million stays).
+Looking at another indicator, the 512 million guest nights spent in the EU during 2019 represented 47 million stays (see right side of Table 1).
+This means that each minute, around 90 stays were booked and each day nearly 130 000.
+The highest number of stays were recorded in France (9.2 million stays), Spain (7.8 million stays) and Italy (7.0 million stays).
 These three destinations for tourists staying at accommodation facilities offered through these online platforms accounted for more than half of the total number of stays.

-On average in the EU, throughout 2019, one booking or stay represented 10.4 guest nights (see Figure 2).
-The highest number of guest nights per stay (not to be confused with the average duration of the stay) was observed in the southern countries Cyprus and Malta (16 guest nights per stay), Spain, Croatia and Portugal (13 nights).
-At the other end of the spectrum, a stay at a destination in Lithuania, Estonia, Iceland, Luxembourg, Romania and Liechtenstein led, on average, no more than 7 guest nights.
-Not surprisingly, during the summer months of July and August when families usually take their main holidays, a booking involved on average 13 to 14 guest nights.
+On average in the EU, throughout 2019, one booking or stay represented 11 guest nights (see Figure 2).
+The highest number of guest nights per stay (not to be confused with the average duration of the stay) was observed in the southern countries Cyprus (19 guest nights per stay), Malta (17 nights), Spain, Croatia and Portugal (13 nights).
+At the other end of the spectrum, a stay at a destination in Lithuania, Estonia, Iceland, Luxembourg, Romania and Finland led to, on average, no more than 7 guest nights.
+Not surprisingly, during the summer months of July and August when families usually take their main holidays, a booking involved on average 14 guest nights.
 In all EU countries, the number of guest nights spent in 2019 was higher than the year before.
-On average for the EU, a growth by 14 % was observed between 2018 and 2019.
+On average for the EU, a growth of 14 % was observed between 2018 and 2019.

 More than one in three guest nights was spent in the peak months July and August

-Seasonality in tourism generally peaks in the two summer months of July and August, and this is not different for the accommodation booked via online platforms.
-36 % of guest nights spent during 2019 happened in July (17 %) and August (19 %) (see Figure 3).
+Seasonality in tourism generally peaks in the two summer months of July and August, and this is no different for the accommodation booked via online platforms.
+Around 36 % of guest nights spent during 2019 occurred in July (17 %) and August (19 %) (see Figure 3).
 The slowest months were January, February and November, each accounting for around 4 % of the total number of guest nights spent during 2019.

 In terms of stays, the seasonal pattern was a bit less pronounced, with 28 % of the stays booked during the busiest months July (13 %) and August (15 %) (see Figure 4).

-In all EU and EFTA countries, July and August are the two busiest months, but the level of seasonality (measured as the share of July and August in the total guest nights spent during the year) is the highest in Croatia (62 % of annual guest nights recorded in July or August), Bulgaria (50 %), Greece (48 %) and Slovenia (46 %) (see Figure 5).
-In Luxembourg (21 %), Belgium and Czechia (both 25 %), the two summer months were less dominant.
+In all EU and EFTA countries, July and August are the two busiest months, but the level of seasonality (measured as the share of July and August in the total guest nights spent during the year) is highest in Croatia (62 % of annual guest nights recorded in July or August), Bulgaria (49 %), Greece (47 %) and Slovenia (46 %) (see Figure 5).
+In Luxembourg (21 %), Liechtenstein (24 %), Belgium and Czechia (both 25 %), the two summer months were less dominant.

-One in eight guest nights in the EU reserved via platforms was spent in the regions Andalusia, Adriatic Croatia or Catalonia
+One in seven guest nights in the EU reserved via platforms was spent in the regions Andalucia, Adriatic Croatia or Catalunia

-Looking at the country of origin of the guests, in 12 regions 95 % or more of the visitors came from abroad.
-It concerns four regions in Greece, the Croatian coast, Tirol in Austria; the three regions that include the capital cities Budapest, Prague and Budapest, and the entire countries of Liechtenstein, Iceland and Malta (the entire countries equal one region each) (see Table 3).
-At the other side of the spectrum, the four predominantly domestic destinations were Mecklenburg-Vorpommern (94 % of guest nights by tourists from within Germany), Weser-Ems (90 %), Schleswig-Holstein (89 %) and Auvergne (87 % of guests nights recorded by French tourists).
+Looking at the country of origin of the guests, in 9 regions 95 % or more of the visitors came from abroad.
+It concerns the Croatian coast, Tirol in Austria and Western Slovenia, the three regions that include the capital cities Budapest, Prague and Lisbon, and the entire countries of Liechtenstein, Iceland and Malta (the entire countries equal one region each) (see Table 3).
+At the other end of the spectrum, the four predominantly domestic destinations were Mecklenburg-Vorpommern (94 % of guest nights by tourists from within Germany), Weser-Ems (90 %), Schleswig-Holstein (89 %) and Auvergne (88 % of guests nights recorded by French tourists).

 Paris was the most popular city

 The four platforms send data to Eurostat at the level of Local Administrative Units (LAUs), the data can be aggregated to the level of the most significant cities in Europe.
-In the EU and EFTA, 50 cities recorded more than one million guest nights in 2019 (see Table 4).
-The top city destinations for tourists booking their accommodation through one of the four platforms were the greater city of Paris (15.1 million guest nights, or more than 41 000 guests on an average night), Barcelona (11.3 million), Roma (10.4 million), Lisboa (10.5 million) and Madrid (8.3 million).
-Taken together, these five cities account for nearly 10 % (55.1 million) of all nights spent in the EU booked via the four platforms (554 million).
+In the EU and EFTA, 43 cities recorded more than one million guest nights in 2019 (see Table 4).
+The top city destinations for tourists booking their accommodation through one of the four platforms were the greater city of Paris (13.5 million guest nights, or 37 000 guests on an average night), Barcelona (11.0 million), Lisboa (10.2 million), Roma (10.1 million) and Madrid (7.9 million).
+Taken together, these five cities account for more than 10 % (52.8 million) of all nights spent in the EU booked via the four platforms (512 million).

 The accommodation facilities were mainly entire dwellings and typically had fewer than 10 bedplaces

-The data also allows analysing the type of listings booked by tourists.
-In the EU as a whole, most guest nights (91 %) were spent at facilities where the tourists could use the entire dwelling (apartment, house) (see Figure 6).
-Only in Luxembourg more than one quarter of the guest nights was spent in shared facilities.
+The data also allows the type of listings booked by tourists to be analysed.
+In the EU as a whole, most guest nights (94 %) were spent at facilities where the tourists could use the entire dwelling (apartment, house) (see Figure 6).
+Only in Luxembourg was just under one quarter of the guest nights spent in shared facilities.
 Looking at the size of the facilities, the majority of the guest nights (92 %) were spent in smaller accommodation with fewer than 10 bedplaces (see Figure 7).